hyperledger/firefly/docs/tutorials/tokens/erc20.md

 All transfers (as well as mint/burn operations) support an optional `message` parameter that contains a broadcast or private message to be sent along with the transfer.
 This message follows the same convention as other FireFly messages, and may be comprised of text or blob data, and can provide context, metadata, or other supporting information about the transfer.
-The message will be batched, hashed, and pinned to the primary blockchain as described in [key concepts](../keyconcepts/broadcast.html).
+The message will be batched, hashed, and pinned to the primary blockchain.

 The message ID and hash will also be sent to the token connector as part of the transfer operation, to be written to the token blockchain when the transaction is submitted.
 All recipients of the message will then be able to correlate the message with the token transfer.

 `POST` `http://127.0.0.1:5000/api/v1/namespaces/default/tokens/transfers`

-### Broadcast message:
+### Broadcast message
 ```json
 {
   "amount": 1,